 The educational leader must understand and interpret changes within this context that affect the mission and operation of schools.
 For example, as an interpreter of change, the administrator must be able to discern the meaning of modifications in financial support, school law, governmental policy and educational research, and communicate these changes to the staff and community.
 In the role of facilitator, the administrator must be able to effectively implement programs mandated by the school board, as well as nurture and support positive changes suggested by students, staff or parents.
-Finally, as the initiator of change, the administrator must provide leadership for the process of continuous school improvement.
+Finally, as the initiator of change, the administrator must school improvement.

 The program is accredited by NCATE and the Commonwealth of Virginia and is national recognized by the Educational Leadership Constituent Consortium (ELCC).